Skip to main content

 As a logistics coordinator, you’ll directly impact the global movement of goods and materials, impacting the reputation of your employer’s business and its relationship with consumers.
 Saving money, reducing risk and improving relationships are essential to the role.

-Appalachian State University’s Supply Chain Management major is part of our BSBA program, which is designed to prepare future professionals who’ll directly impact the global supply chain.
-Explore this and other exciting
+App State Online’s Supply Chain Management major is part of our Bachelor of Science in Business Administration program, which is designed to prepare future professionals who’ll directly impact the global supply chain.
+Explore the exciting tracks the App State Online BSBA program offers and take charge of your business career.

 Sources: